mxlisandro/solo-project/README.md

 ### Installation
 Before you start using the Tree Fertilization Schedule Tracker, you need to install it on your system.
 Here's how you can do it:

+1.- Clone the repo
 > git clone https://github.com/yourusername/your-repo-name.git

+2.- cd into repo folder
 <!-- -->
 > cd your-repo-name

+3.- Install npm packages
 <!-- -->
 > npm install